 As a result of our participation in the Medicare and Medicaid programs, we are subject to various governmental reviews and audits to verify our compliance with these programs and applicable laws and regulations.
 We also are subject to audits under various government programs in which third party firms engaged by CMS conduct extensive reviews of claims data and medical and other records to identify potential improper payments under the Medicare program.
-Private pay sources may also conduct audits.
+Third Party Payors may also conduct audits.
 Disputes with payors can arise from these reviews.
 Payors can claim that payments based on certain billing practices or billing errors were made incorrectly.
 If billing errors are identified in the sample of reviewed claims, the billing error can be extrapolated to all claims filed which could result in a larger overpayment than originally identified in the sample of reviewed claims.
 Our costs to respond to and defend claims, reviews and audits may be significant and could have a material adverse effect on our business and consolidated financial condition, results of operations and cash flows.
 Moreover, an adverse claim, review or audit could result in:

-- required refunding or retroactive adjustment of amounts we have been paid by governmental or private payors; - state or Federal agencies imposing fines, penalties and other sanctions on us; - suspension or exclusion from the Medicare program, state programs, or one or more private payor networks; or - damage to our business and reputation in various markets.
+- required refunding or retroactive adjustment of amounts we have been paid by governmental payors or Third Party Payors; - state or federal agencies imposing fines, penalties and other sanctions on us; - suspension or exclusion from the Medicare program, state programs, or one or more Third Party Payor networks; or - damage to our business and reputation in various markets.